usnistgov/sed_stan_templates/README.md

 This will give the user a shell inside the Docker container where the user can run stan models with the stan interface `cmdstanr`.

 ## Acknowledgements
-We acknowledge the following for their contributions to this repository:
+We acknowledge the following (in alphabetical order by last name) for their contributions to this repository:
 * Amanda Koepke
 * David Newton